rohith1824/LLM-Math-Solver/README.md

 ## License

-MIT License – free to use, fork, and build upon.
+MIT License: free to use, fork, and build upon.